Imran uses religion as cover for economic collapse: Pak Opposition - ExBulletin

 Akbar S. Babar, a founding but prodigal member of the PTI, claimed that the spirit of Riyasat-i-Madina was based on respect for the rule of law, but even that was shattered by the administration in place.

-“It is true, but this “spirit” died and was buried on October 10, 2019 when the [Election Commission of Pakistan] in a written order called PTI’s stalling tactics in the foreign funding case [a] ‘abuse of historical right’,” he said.
+“It’s true, but this “spirit” died and was buried on October 10, 2019 when the [Election Commission of Pakistan] in a written order called PTI’s delaying tactics in the foreign funding case [a] ‘abuse of historical right’,” he said.

-Senior Pakistani Muslim League-Nawaz (PML-N) official Ahsan Iqbal claimed that the Prime Minister’s office was filled with “crooked” and corrupt politicians, cartels and mafias.
+Senior Pakistani Muslim League-Nawaz (PML-N) official Ahsan Iqbal claimed that the Prime Minister’s Office was filled with “rogue” and corrupt politicians, cartels and mafias.

 “The sugar mafia, [flour] mafia, pharmaceutical mafia, heating oil mafia, [dollar mafia], smugglers mafia [and] mafia hoarding are frequented by your [government] Mr Niazi.
-Who are you mistaken,” he asked.
+Who are you wrong, ”he asked.
+(IANS)

 Sources